MarcusAdams/RxCoinTouch/README.md

 # RxCoinTouch

 Collect the coins by tapping on them before the timer runs out.
+Each time you tap on a coin, a new one appears randomly on the screen.
+The higher the score, the more coins appear at a time.
 If the timer runs out, it's game over!
 Try to get the highest score.

 Xcode project for iOS, written in Swift, utilizing RxSwift.